MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/microsoft-365-client-support-certificate-based-authentication.md

 ## Supported clients & platforms

-The latest versions of the following clients support certificate-based authentication.
+The latest versions of the following clients and platforms support certificate-based authentication.
 For more information about platform support in Microsoft 365, see [System requirements for Microsoft 365](https://www.microsoft.com/microsoft-365/microsoft-365-and-office-resources).
 <br>
 <br>